 We survived YK2, the 87-stock market crash and the 2007/2008 GFC, and fought our way through Covid-19.
-Unlike other major world events, the Coronavirus (directly) impacts your health, so your first rule of financial self-care is take care of your health and that of your family.
+Unlike other major world events, the Coronavirus (directly) impacted your health, so your first rule of financial self-care is to take care of your health and that of your family.
 Have you done this in line with your finances?

 Our role is to help you with your financial care.
 Here are five things you can do right now,